-Delain Law Office, PLLC, a patent law firm with offices in Schenectady, New York, provides patent searching, research, opinion, development, filing and prosecution services nationwide.
+Delain Law Office, PLLC, a patent law firm with offices in Clifton Park, New York, provides patent searching, research, opinion, development, filing and prosecution services nationwide.

 What Is Patent Law?